Evgeni Plushenko: 2013–2014

 As part of his preparation for the 2013–2014 season, Plushenko planned summer training camps in Pinzolo, Italy and Tartu, Estonia, followed by training in Saint Petersburg and Sochi.

 On 7 November 2013, Plushenko returned to competition at the 22nd Volvo Open Cup in Riga, Latvia where he won the gold medal with an overall score of 263.25 points.
 He landed a 4T, 3A, 3A-3T in the free skating and obtained the minimum TES needed to compete at the 2014 Winter Olympics.
 He had one Grand Prix assignment, the 2013 Rostelecom Cup, but withdrew due to a minor knee injury.
 At the 2014 Russian Championships, Plushenko placed first in the short program and second in the free skating.
 He finished second overall behind Maxim Kovtun, his first loss at Nationals since placing third in 1998.

 On 22 January 2014, it was announced that Plushenko had been awarded Russia's men's spot for the 2014 Winter Olympics.
 It was his fourth Olympics appearance.
 Offered the opportunity to be Russia's flagbearer, he said it was a great honor but he could not accept due to the competition schedule.

 At the 2014 Winter Olympics, Plushenko competed in both the short and free skating segments of the team figure skating competition.
 He placed second in the short program with a personal best score of 91.39 behind Yuzuru Hanyu of Japan.
 He placed first in the free skating portion with a score of 168.20, garnering 19 points for his team.
 Russia won gold, ten points ahead of Canada who got silver.
 This was Plushenko's second Olympic gold medal, giving him a total of four Olympic medals, and he became one of the oldest figure skating Olympic champions.
 This tied him with Sweden's Gillis Grafström for the record of the most Olympic medals by a figure skater, since surpassed by the ice dance team of Scott Moir and Tessa Virtue.
 This was also Russia's first gold at the games.

 After struggling with a back injury during practice, Plushenko decided to withdraw from the men’s singles competition following his pre-short program warm up on 13 February 2014.
+Plushenko's withdrawal was after the Sunday deadline to name a replacement which left Russia without an entry in men's singles.

-It was announced shortly after that he would be retiring from competitive skating, but was "not ruling out" the possibility of returning for the 2018 Winter Olympics in South Korea.
+It was announced shortly after that Plushenko would be retiring from competitive skating, but was "not ruling out" the possibility of returning for the 2018 Winter Olympics in South Korea.
 On 2 March 2014, Plushenko announced that he was going to have another back surgery citing a snapped pin in his back, and ended any plans for a return to professional competition.